AliceWonderMiscreations/CCM/docs/PromiseAPI.md

 continue to work with scripts that use them as expected without those scripts needing any modification.

-In these cases, a suffix will be added to the class name after the word `Promise` so that the old Promise can also remain.
+In these cases, a suffix containing the minor release will be added to the class name after the word `Promise` so that the old Promise can also remain.

+For example, a Minor Release bump to the AutoloadPromise API from 1.0.0 to 1.1.0 would rename the class to `AutoloadPromise1`.

 Increments to the API Major Release